team-vassav/LISA/README.md

 ![diff-overlay](https://user-images.githubusercontent.com/84219813/165355225-993a4885-3554-44fa-b5f3-91776851e28d.jpg)

-The Robot 🤖 can be extended to use in exacavation sites, monitoring areas 🖥️.
+The Robot 🤖 can be extended to use in excavation sites, and monitoring areas 🖥️.
 The Interfaced Webcam provides the feed of the surroundings to the owner several feet away.
-The Further software improvements can provide features like facial recognition 🌝, object detection 🏀,  intruder detections.
+Further software improvements can provide features like facial recognition 🌝, object detection 🏀, and intruder detection.

 ### *** Contributed by [Aryan Kumar](https://github.com/aryan-kn), [Vamshi](https://github.com/VamshiTelugu), [Harisathwik](https://github.com/Harisathwik), [Raj Kumar](https://github.com/AsadiRajkumar)